Knowing how to manage hypoglycemia at home, especially for those at risk is essential as it is a medical emergency.

 Sweets Or Candies:

-Candies are especially used when a person develops symptoms of hypoglycemia out of home or while exercising.
+Candies are especially used when a person develops symptoms of hypoglycemia outside of the home or while exercising.

 Sweet potatoes are best when the symptoms of hypoglycemia have just started.
 They may not be very effective in an emergency situation as the rise in blood sugar is not rapid.